SanyaGubrani/HR-Attrition-Analysis-Dashboard/README.md

    - Utilized Power BI Desktop and Data Analysis Expressions (DAX) to create key performance indicators (KPIs) such as attrition rate, department-wise turnover, etc.

 4. **Dashboard Creation:**
    - Developed an interactive dashboard in Power BI Desktop to visualize the analysis results.
-The dashboard includes various visualizations, filters, and slicers to facilitate exploration and understanding of employee attrition patterns.
+The dashboard includes various visualizations, filters, and slicers to facilitate the exploration and understanding of employee attrition patterns.

 ## Installation/Usage